 To ensure that you have the best outcome from a family portrait session, here are some tips on what to wear.
-While you don’t need to spend a fortune on fancy clothes, follow these 10 tips to make sure your family looks great in all your portraits.
+You don’t need to spend a fortune on fancy clothes – just follow these 10 tips to make sure your family looks great in all your portraits.

 1. Plan your wardrobe

 As a Washington DC family portrait photographer, I know you want you to feel confident in your wardrobe choices for family portraits.
 I encourage everyone to wear what they love, feel good in, and will make your portrait a piece of art.
 When you walk by your portraits I want you to think of the love and good times with your family.
 The main goal is for everyone involved in the portrait session to look unique while creating a cohesive unit.
 A family portrait session requires just a bit of coordination and planning to achieve the best outcome.
 Plan your wardrobe based on the concepts we discussed in your Design Consultation.